i2p/i2p.www/i2p2www/spec/common-structures.rst

 * The peer_size Integer_ may be followed by a list of that many router hashes.
   This is currently unused.
 It was intended for a form of restricted routes, which is unimplemented.
+  Certain implementations may require the list to be sorted so the signature is invariant.
+  To be researched before enabling this feature.

 * The signature may be verified using the signing public key of the router_ident.

 * See the network database page [NETDB-ROUTERINFO]_ for standard options that are expected to be present in all router infos.

+* Very old routers required the addresses to be sorted by the SHA256 of their data so the signature is invariant.
+  This is no longer required, and not worth implementing for backward compatibility.

 JavaDoc: http://{{ i2pconv('i2p-javadocs.i2p') }}/net/i2p/data/router/RouterInfo.html